 The word for Christmas in medieval Irish was Notlaic (modern Nollaig), derived from the Latin natalicia meaning ‘birth’.
 While Notlaic Mór designated Christmas Day, the big day itself, the Feast of the Epiphany on the 6th of January was referred to as Notlaic Becc, ‘Little Christmas’.
 The language reflects the understanding in medieval Ireland of this time as a defined, bookended period.
 The Annals of Ulster, for example, record that in the year 1234 there was a heavy fall of snow eter dá notlaic ‘between the two Christmases’. https://www.ria.ie/news/publications-focloir-stairiuil-na-gaeilge/history-ireland-100-words-christmas-special

-After a difficult year, to put it mildly, we too might take the opportunity to rest up ‘between the two Christmases’ before tackling whatever is ahead of us (perhaps, the Dubs!?) with renewed energy in 2021.
+We too might take the opportunity to rest up ‘between the two Christmases’ before tackling whatever is ahead of us with renewed energy in 2023.
 Nollaig shona daoibh go léir!